mahi4127/Moduleguard-ai/README.md

 - This tool assists human reviewers — always have a qualified compliance officer make final publishing decisions
 - The demo scenario uses an AML (Anti-Money Laundering) compliance use case

----

-## License

-MIT — internal use recommended for compliance-sensitive applications.